zohaibakhtar28/IndianLicencePlate-Detector/README.md

 # How it Works
 The license plate detector using Haar Cascade method uses the following steps to detect and extract license plates:

 1.)
-Load the input image.
+Load the input image in realtime via webcam.

 2.)
-Convert the image to grayscale.
+Load the Haar Cascade classifier for license plate detection.

 3.)
-Load the Haar Cascade classifier for license plate detection.
+Detect license plate regions in the image using the classifier.

 4.)
-Detect license plate regions in the image using the classifier.
+Filter out the regions based on their size and aspect ratio and create a contour around the region.

 5.)
-Filter out the regions based on their size and aspect ratio.

-6.)
 Extract the license plate region from the image and saves it in the folder.

-Apply OCR (Optical Character Recognition) to the extracted license plate to read the characters.

 # Limitations

 The license plate detector using Haar Cascade method may not work well in the following scenarios:

 1.)
 Low-quality images with poor lighting or blurriness.